-Romania: Ensured supply plan from OMV Petrom activates business continuity25.
-March 2020. / SEE Energy News
+Romania: Ensured supply plan from OMV Petrom activates business continuity, SEE Energy News

 OMV Petrom is part of Austrian OMV Group and the largest Romanian oil and gas producer.
 They said that they activated its business continuity plan in order to ensure the security of supplies amid the global crisis generated by coronavirus outbreak.